 (4) Upon receipt of a request for expedited service on a correct and complete application, the license will be issued within two working days.
 The two working day provision does not apply to incomplete applications or incomplete requests for expedited service.

-Note: An application is not complete until all background clearance pro-
+[Note: An application is not complete until all background clearance protocols and items within the Executive Director's discretion are finalized.]

-(5) Applications for renewal within the 120 grace period are not eligible for expedited service unless:
+(5) The following applications are not eligible for expedited service: